prisma/specs/prisma-framework/Readme.md

 ### Capability Map

-The Capability Map is a structure that describes what Prisma features a datasource can perform.
-We decide these features.
+The Capability Map is a structure that describes what Prisma features a datasource has.
+We've decided on these features.
 For example, we've decided that the
 Capability Map has a `upsert` query.
-We've also decided that Capability Map includes features like functions, lists of strings, datetimes, etc.
+We've also decided that Capability Map includes functions, lists of strings, datetimes, etc.

+The Capability Map also plays a role in mapping a datasource's raw data types to and from Prisma's core data types.
+For example, Postgres has a `Money` type that we'd translate to a `String` in Prisma.
+The Capability Map knows about this mapping.

-Once we have this Capability Map, we then go to the datasource and see if we can perform this operation or properly store this type of data.
-If we can, it appears in the datasource's Capability Map.
+Once we have this Capability Map, we then look to the datasource to see if we can perform this operation or store this type of data.
+If we can, we include it in the datasource's Capability Map.
 If we can't, the capability is omitted.

-The structure of the Capability Map can be adjusted over time as we find new features we'd like to add to Prisma.
+The structure of the Capability Map will be adjusted over time as we find new features we'd like to add to Prisma.

 <details>